Venice Canals, Italy

 Key Highlights:

-- Palazzi: Ornate mansions like Ca’ d’Oro, Fondaco dei Tedeschi and Palazzo Vendramin-Calergi line the scenic waterways.
+- Palazzi: Ornate mansions like Ca’ d’Oro, Fondaco dei Tedeschi, and Palazzo Vendramin-Calergi line the scenic waterways.
 These buildings display Venice’s Gothic and Renaissance styles.

 - Gondola Rides: Traveling by gondola on the Grand Canal gives you romantic and stunning views of the city’s grand buildings.